Training for work

 It may help to make a list of what you’re good at.
-People who know you well could help you to do this, or you could use a tool like the National Careers Service Skills Health Check.
-This free service uses quizzes, jobs skills tests and other activities to help you identify your skills.
-It will also help you explore your interests and motivations.
+People who know you well could help you to do this.
+Or you could use jobs skills tests to help you identify your skills.

 Types of training

-If you need specialist equipment or support, the college will often provide these.
-If you’re working, your employer could pay for all or some of your training.
+If you’re working, you could ask if your employer could pay for all or some of your equipment and training.

 These tend to focus on practical skills that you will need in a specific role or field.
 Examples of vocational courses include IT, construction, catering, hairdressing and hospitality.

-A traineeship is a course with work experience for 16- to 24-year-olds.
+A traineeship is a course with work experience for people aged 16 to 24.
 You can get help with English and Maths if you need it.
-You will not be paid, but you might get expenses.
+You will not be paid but you might get expenses.

-You could get a bursary to help with education-related costs if you’re studying at a publicly-funded school or college.
+You could get a bursary to help with educational costs if you’re studying at a publicly funded school or college.
 You can also get a bursary if you’re on an unpaid training course or doing work experience.

 16 to 19 Bursary Fund (GOV.UK)